 The Student Connections program, a long-standing support group at Chippewa Falls Middle School, is designed to help students navigate the challenges of early adolescence.
 This proactive program supports the emotional well-being of students by providing a safe space to build developmentally appropriate coping strategies, problem-solving skills, and strong interpersonal connections.
 The ultimate goal of Student Connections is to promote positive social, emotional, and academic growth—creating a healthier and more supportive school environment for all.

 We are excited to announce that, starting this fall, the Student Connections program will be expanding to Chippewa Valley High School!
-We are also tentatively planning to launch at Chippewa Falls High School this winter, further extending the program’s positive impact.
+We have also expanded programming at Chippewa Falls High School this winter, further extending the program’s positive impact.

 By reaching more students at critical stages of their development, Student Connections continues to empower youth with the tools they need to succeed—in school and beyond.